inspec/inspec/docs-chef-io/content/inspec/resources/user.md

       its('lastlogin') { should eq nil } // Only valid on Windows OS
     end

     where

-- `('root')` is the user to be tested
+    - `('root')` is the user to be tested.
-- `it { should exist }` tests if the user exists
+    - `it { should exist }` tests if the user exists.
-- `gid`, `group`, `groups`, `home`, `maxdays`, `mindays`, `shell`, `uid`, `warndays`´, `passwordage`, `maxbadpasswords`, `badpasswordattempts` and `lastlogin` are valid matchers for this resource
+    - `gid`, `group`, `groups`, `home`, `maxdays`, `mindays`, `shell`, `uid`, `warndays`´, `passwordage`, `maxbadpasswords`, `badpasswordattempts`, and `lastlogin` are valid matchers for this resource.

 ## Properties

 ### gid

-The `gid` property tests the group identifier:
+The `gid` property tests the group identifier.

     its('gid') { should eq 1234 }

     where `1234` represents the user identifier.

-The `gid` option is only available on Linux and will return `nil` for Windows os.
+The `gid` option is only available on Linux and returns `nil` for Windows OS (Operating System).

 ### group

-The `group` property tests the group to which the user belongs:
+The `group` property tests the group to which the user belongs.

     its('group') { should eq 'root' }

     where `root` represents the group.

-The `group` option is only available on Linux and will return `nil` for Windows os.
+The `group` option is only available on Linux and returns `nil` for Windows OS.

 ### groups

-The `groups` property tests two (or more) groups to which the user belongs:
+The `groups` property tests two (or more) groups to which the user belongs.

     its('groups') { should eq ['root', 'other'] }

 ### home

-The `home` property tests the home directory path for the user:
+The `home` property tests the home directory path for the user.

     its('home') { should eq '/root' }

 ### maxdays

-The `maxdays` property tests the maximum number of days between password changes:
+The `maxdays` property tests the maximum number of days between password changes.

     its('maxdays') { should eq 99 }

     where `99` represents the maximum number of days.

 ### maximum_days_between_password_change

 The `maximum_days_between_password_change` property is equivalent to `maxdays`.
+This property tests the maximum number of days between password changes.

     its('maximum_days_between_password_change') { should eq 99 }

     where `99` represents the maximum number of days.

 ### mindays

-The `mindays` property tests the minimum number of days between password changes:
+The `mindays` property tests the minimum number of days between password changes.

     its('mindays') { should eq 0 }

     where `0` represents the maximum number of days.

 ### minimum_days_between_password_change

 The `minimum_days_between_password_change` property is equivalent to `mindays`.

     its('minimum_days_between_password_change') { should eq 0 }

     where `0` represents the maximum number of days.

 ### shell

-The `shell` property tests the path to the default shell for the user:
+The `shell` property tests the path to the default shell for the user.

     its('shell') { should eq '/bin/bash' }

 ### uid

-The `uid` property tests the user identifier:
+The `uid` property tests the user identifier.

     its('uid') { should eq 1234 }

     where `1234` represents the user identifier.

 ### warndays

-The `warndays` property tests the number of days a user is warned before a password must be changed:
+The `warndays` property tests the number of days a user is warned before a password should be changed.

     its('warndays') { should eq 5 }

     where `5` represents the number of days a user is warned.

 ### passwordage

-The `passwordage` property tests the number of days a user changed its password:
+The `passwordage` property tests the number of days a user changed the password.

     its('passwordage') { should_be <= 365 }

     where `365` represents the number of days since the last password change.

 ### maxbadpasswords

-The `maxbadpasswords` property tests the count of max badpassword settings for a specific user.
+The `maxbadpasswords` property tests the count of max incorrect password settings for a specific user.

     its('maxbadpasswords') { should eq 7 }

-where `7` is the count of maximum bad password attempts.
+    where `7` is the count of maximum incorrect password settings.

 ### badpasswordattempts

-The `badpasswordattempts` property tests the count of bad password attempts for a user.
+The `badpasswordattempts` property tests the count of incorrect password attempts for a user.

     its('badpasswordattempts') { should eq 0 }

-where `0` is the count of bad passwords for a user.
+    where `0` is the count of incorrect passwords for a user.

-On Linux based operating systems it relies on `lastb` and for Windows it uses information stored for the user object.
+These settings reset to `0` depending on your operating system configuration.
+For Linux-based operating systems, it relies on `lastb`, and for Windows OS, it uses information stored for the user object.
-These settings will be reset to `0` depending on your operating system configuration.

 ### lastlogin